 Prototype applications/use-cases that are not currently being used in operations from the ISS or any other spacecraft.
 The prototype is to use simulation systems available for testing ISS components on the ground.
 This will provide an adequate simulation of an existing spacecraft system so as to understand the characteristics of the non-flown applications and use-cases.

-4.0 TEST PLAN OVERVIEW
+4.0 VALIDATION AND TEST OVERVIEW

-Little prototyping will be done for DMI.
 Most of the standards in the DMI have been adopted for new video systems onboard the ISS, providing a daily proof of concept and operation using the standards listed.
 This is not coincidental as members of the MIA have been involved in the development of these new systems.
+These systems are considered to be a successful implementation of the DMI as they are considered acceptable for their respective application by the end users.
+The DMI Section 2 states the video quality of a system is not measured by application of the DMI, but rather by users of the system.
+That is, it is considered a success if the end user finds the quality to be acceptable for their purpose.
+Based on that measure of success, each of the applications listed in Section 4 is successful.

+4.1 Summary of Tests